-Note: you can only tap "Start" when you are physically near the start point, if you are not near the start point you get the "Preview" option instead.
+Note: you can only tap "Start" when you are physically near the start point, otherwise you get the "Preview" option instead (see the "Problems" section below).

-7. All is well UNTIL you reach the first intermediate stop when Google first announces "in 500m you will reach your destination", followed by "you have arrived" and then the screen freezes and it stops navigating!!!
-After a second or two it will ask you if you want to continue to the next stop and, as you select yes, normal service resumes and you're on your way to the next stop!
+7. All is well UNTIL you reach the first intermediate stop when Google Maps first announces "in 500 m you will reach your destination", followed by "you have arrived" and then the screen freezes and it stops navigating!!!
+After a couple of seconds it will ask you if you want to continue to the next stop and, after you select yes, normal service resumes and you're on your way to the next stop!
 Note that the intermediate stops are at points where you do not need to change direction so there is no need to stop whilst you get your navigation back and running again.